ZenDyn

 Important:

 ZenDyn is a standalone product and is animation blueprint based.
-In order for it to function correctly, it changes your Metahumans default Face animation blueprint at runtime.
-This can create conflicts with other components attached to your Metahuman such as ZenBlink, that also set their own facial animation Blueprint.
+In order for it to function correctly, it changes your Metahumans default Face animation PostProcess blueprint at runtime.
+This can create conflicts with other components attached to your Metahuman such as ZenBlink, that also set their own facial animation PostProcess Blueprint.
 It is advised to use ZenDyn independently from these other products, as integration requires skills and experience that are beyond the scope of these setup instructions.

 Setup Instructions